amCharts 5 Integration

 bindAmCharts(root, options?)(recommended) — mounts the MAIDR UI over the chart and returns{ maidr, dispose }.
 Because it hands a live data object (not JSON) to MAIDR's React component, it can wire anonNavigatecallback that drives the canvas highlight overlay.
 This is the only way to get visual highlighting (see below).bindXYChart(chart, root, options?)is the same when you already hold the chart reference.fromAmCharts(root, options?)— returns plain MAIDR JSON for themaidrHTML attribute or<Maidr data={...}>.
 Enables audio, text, and braille, but not visual highlighting, because the highlight callback is a function and cannot survive JSON serialization.

 Both walk the chart's series, classify each one, and extract its data into MAIDR's schema.
 Each series becomes a layer; all line series merge into a single multi-line layer.
+If no chart contains a supported series with data, both entry points throw a descriptive error — bind after your data has been set (see the datavalidated note in the Quick Start).

 Series are classified by their amCharts class name and field configuration: